Skip to navigation Skip to content

 Give fact sheet to applicant + Read more ...

-Thank the applicant for their time and give the applicant a copy of the Australian citizenship appointments, Conducted by Services Australia fact sheet, see Resources page.
+Thank the applicant for their time and give the applicant a copy of the Australian citizenship appointments, Conducted by Services Australia fact sheet, see the Resources page.

 Tell them to ring the Department of Home Affairs number, on the back of the fact sheet if they have any questions.